Have you ever considered the power of water? It’s enough to make one hydrophobic.

 But that is then, what am I geeking about now?

 Laser technology, chemical technology, nano technology.
 Scientists are developing other means to keep water from bullying other materials into rust.
 Why are we going through all this trouble?
 What possible results are worth this effort?

 The field of hydropobics makes incredible practical items – as we previously seen with cutlery which won’t rust, kitchen pans no longer needing to be scrubbed after every use, car staying intact through winter slush, and clothing not getting soaked when working around water.
 Can we change the substance property?
 Should it be an alloy, a coating, or maybe just modifying the shape can make something hydropobic?

 You may have already seen one of the recent applications, hydrophobic paint.
 Some cities have started painting the outside of the first floor of buildings near the bar district.
 Now let the peeing person beware – draining the drink can bounce back at ya.
 Cool, right?

-Anyone who travels during the winter – which water really shows off its ability to go from liquid to solid and back again – is well familiar with the wait for the deicing preparation of wings.
+Anyone who travels by plane during the winter – when water really shows off its ability to go from liquid to solid and back again – is well familiar with the wait for the deicing preparation of wings.
 Nasty chemicals are sprayed on the wings.